noi-techpark/opendatahub-website/src/content/use-cases/skyalps.md

     partial: text-imgs-enlargeable.html

   - title: "**Open real-time flight data for developers**"
-    description: "Developers and innovators can leverage this data to design novel applications, services, and tools that elevate the travel experience for both individuals and businesses."
+    description: "Using open data, developers and tech innovators can design modern web services, travel apps, and mobility solutions by leveraging real-time data APIs.
+These APIs include tools that can be used to improve airport information systems, support custom data visualisations and increase the efficiency of business processes in aviation and beyond."
     img_back: "/img/use-cases/skyalps/ODH-usecase-skyalps-4.jpg"
     img_credit: "© SkyAlps"
     img_back_alt: "Dashboard displaying SkyAlps' real-time flight information, enhancing passenger experience."
     img_back_title: "Real-Time Flight Information for SkyAlps"
     partial: imgs-text-enlargeable.html

-  - description: "The flight data dataset contains information on real-time data and scheduled flights.
-Through this API you will have an overview of the SkyAlps timetable, with up-to-date information like prices, times, destinations, and more."
+  - description: "The flight data dataset includes information on both real-time and scheduled flights.
+Through a public data access API, users can gain an overview of the SkyAlps timetable with live information such as prices, times, destinations, and more."
     btn_link: "https://opendatahub.com/datasets/mobility/flight/"
     btn_label: GO TO THE DATASET
     img_back: "/img/use-cases/skyalps/ODH-usecase-skyalps-5.jpg"